LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 IEEE/ACM Transactions on Audio, Speech, and Language Processing, submitted 2018.

 # How to run
-Run ProcessSpeech.m in the example folder in MATLAB
+Run run_white_example.m or run_colored_example.m in the example folder in MATLAB

 # Note
 This fast computation of the likelihood function is based on the fast pitch estimation method proposed in